 COMM-503 Honors Study

 Independent study for candidates accepted into the departmental honors program.
-Candidates work under faculty direction, develop and submit a written or production thesis, and defend their theses orally.
+Candidates work under faculty direction, develop and submit a written or production theses, and defend their theses orally.

 On-the-job, supervised experience at a corporation, governmental agency or nonprofit organization.
-Prerequisites: Junior or senior standing and permission of internship coordinator.
+Prerequisites: Junior or senior standing and internship coordinator' permission.